dnlosx/Cart/README.md

 You can know when a cart item is added, deleted, or its quantity is changed and when the cart is cleaned, by implementing the `CartDelegate` protocol.

-Set the delegate.
+Setting the delegate.
 ```swift
 cart.delegate = myViewController
 ```

-Implement the delegate.
+Implementing the delegate.
 ```swift
 extension MyViewController: CartDelegate {